data-apis/dataframe-api/spec/purpose_and_scope.md

 Implementation details of the dataframes and execution of operations.
 This includes:

 - How data is represented and stored (whether the data is in memory, disk, distributed)
-- Expectations on when the execution is happening (in an eager or lazy way)
+- Expectations on when the execution is happening (in an eager or lazy way), other than `DataFrame.persist`
 - Other execution details

 **Rationale:** The API defined in this document needs to be used by libraries as diverse as Ibis, Dask, Vaex or cuDF.
 The data can live in databases, distributed systems, disk or GPU memory.